 Toward Intelligent Subtitling

 Our profession is a demanding one.
-Indeed, to be a part of it, we subtitlers have to wear many different hats — that of a translator, a transcriber, a spotter, an adaptor and even a software operator.
-And if you work freelance, you also have to take the roles of a business owner, a project manager, a marketer, an accountant, and so on.
-It's a whole company in just one person!
+Indeed, to earn a good living, we subtitlers must wear many different hats, having to be a translator, proofreader, spotter, adaptor and software operator, all in one.
+If you work freelance, you also assume the roles of business owner, project manager, marketing specialist and accountant.
+Moreover, if you want to make a personal website to advertise your services, you must know copywriting and web design; to create scripts and macros to speed up your work — programming; to burn-in subtitles — encoding, and so on.
+It’s a lot really — a whole company in just one person!

 1. Film Buff

 As a subtitler, you need to be a bit of a cinephile — i.e. someone who’s watched a great deal of films and shows, who treats them as an art form rather than pure entertainment, and who also has a good grasp of film theory.
 This helps tremendously and in a number of ways.
 First of all, you gain an insight into the history of cinema:

 The various eras — from the Lumière brothers to silent films, to talkies, to technicolor, and onward.

 The classic film periods, such as American film noir, Spaghetti Western and World War II propaganda.